valaz/cv/README.md

 # cv

-Used plain html and https://latexresu.me/ for pdf version
+Used plain html and https://latexresu.me/ for latex/pdf version